palkim/flask-react/README.md

-# flask-react
-## serving react with a flask backend
+# flask-react: serving react with a flask backend
 ## how it works?
 * clone the repo
 * open it on your fav ide